 While it was neat to see the inside, I was much more impressed with the outside of the Colosseum and if I went back with my kids, I am not sure that I would go through the effort of getting inside again.
 If you have limited time in Rome, it is something to consider.

-2. Wander the ruins of the Roman Forum & Climb Palatine Hill
+2. Wander the Roman Forum & Climb Palatine Hill

 The Roman Forum is just outside of the Colosseum.
 After learning about the horrors of what happened inside of that arena, we wandered the Forum which was once the center of Roman public life.
 It was a marketplace, a venue for public speeches, criminal trials and even gladiatorial matches.
 The Forum is like an outdoor museum.
 It was incredible to wander the ruins of ancient government buildings.